brobsc/diningPhilosophers/README.md

 The problem is how to design a discipline of behavior (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think.

 # Solutions
+Philosophers think from 1 to 4 seconds.
+Eat from 4 to 7 seconds.

 Green: Thinking

 Yellow: starving (awaiting to eat)

 Red: eating

 ## Semaphore